On this page:

 “Get it right in the end” is a technique for second language learning in the classroom.
 It’s the opposite of the traditional “get it right from the beginning” approach, which explicitly teaches all the rules and concepts before students start using it.

 - Learners start doing before they know all the concepts.
-They build knowledge by trying things out, interpreting docs, and asking questions.
+They build knowledge by trying things out, interpreting docs, and asking questions to themselves, the group, and the coach.

 - Coaches give corrective feedback.